How do I apply for consent orders?

 2. Complete the online form.
 You will need to upload the following documents:

-NOTE: parenting and financial orders can be sought in the same application.
+NOTE: parenting and financial or property orders can be sought in the same application.

 Follow the instructions on the Application for consent orders kit to help you file your application.
 You will need to file the original plus a copy for any party of the following at a court registry:

-NOTE: parenting and financial orders can be sought in the same application.
+NOTE: parenting and financial or property orders can be sought in the same application.

 You will be required to pay a filing fee unless you are eligible for an exemption.
 For more information, see Fees.
-The amount of the fee depends on what type of orders you seek.
 Fees are payable at the time of filing.

 If you electronically file the application you will be required to pay the filing fee by credit/debit card (visa/mastercard) when you complete the application.